cuisinecometwot/MindfulnessBell/README.md

 find its process ID (PID) using the ps command and then send a SIGTERM signal to it using the kill command.

-**Installation (if required)
+**Installation (if required)**

-sudo apt install sox**
+sudo apt install sox

 **For executing script.sh after boot**

+First locate your script

+@ /path/to/script.sh,

-First create your startup script @ /path/to/script.sh, and make sure it's executable chmod +x startup.sh
+and make sure it's executable

+chmod +x script.sh

 Then set a crontab for it by executing this command:

-$ crontab -e
+crontab -e

 And add the following line in the end

 @reboot  /path/to/script.sh

-Now your script script.sh will run at every start.
+Now script.sh will run at every start.